aleatorius/roms_mypytools/polygon_zoom.markdown

 #### Description:

-The polygon area can be picked.
-The rectangular mesh grid containing the polygon area is created.
-The range of a colobar is defined by the interior points of this polygon area.
-Thus this tool can be used just for the purpose of finding out of variable range within the area of interest.
+A polygon area can be picked.
+The rectangular mesh grid containing this polygon area is created.
+The range of the colobar is defined by the interior points of this polygon area.
+Thus this tool can be used for the purpose of finding variable range within the area of interest.

 #### Usage: